Let’s landmark Key arena

 The peril of losing the Coliseum is increasing in the rush to embrace a new stadium for still-unidentified basketball and hockey teams.
 Local politicians – including Queen Anne-based state legislator Reuven Carlyle (D) and its newly-minted mayoral candidate, City Councilmember Tim Burgess – have written the building off as a white elephant.

-Seattle architecture critic Lawrence Cheek underscored the danger to the Coliseum in a November 30, 2012 Seattle Times article.
+Seattle architecture critic Lawrence Cheek underscored the danger to the Coliseum in a June 3, 2010 article in The Seattle Times.

 “It’s appalling that Seattle continues abandoning major civic buildings after just 20, 30 or 40 years.
 I don’t think anybody misses the Kingdome or the old Central Library, but Key Arena is a superb building, and it did not deserve to be orphaned.”